-The District's investment in capital assets for its governmental type activities as of June 30, 2017, is \$38,596,741 (net of accumulated depreciation).
+The District's investment in capital assets for its governmental activities as of June 30, 2019, is \$36,515,132 (net of accumulated depreciation).
 This investment in capital assets includes land; improvements other than buildings; buildings and fixed equipment; furniture, fixtures, and equipment; motor vehicles; and audio visual materials and computer software.
-The total decrease in capital assets for the current fiscal year was 1.3 percent.